 - Provide proof of financial responsibility (e.g. Form SR-22 or FR-44) on file with DMV

-- Have no prior default on a DMV payment plan agreement
+- Have not defaulted twice on the same DMV payment plan agreement

 Acceptable Methods of Payment